 - Our job is not to make laws that govern the people but warn the people which laws are contrary to the law of God.

 - Our job is not to accommodate the world and its activity, but to renounce ungodliness in all of its forms and live holy lives that give honor to God and a witness of faith to the world.

-Christians who gamble (whether its for a little or a lot) are like lights hidden away under a bed and salt that has no taste – useless for the purpose that God created them.
-Gambling, regardless of how it is dresses up:
+Christians who gamble (whether it is for a little or a lot) are like lights hidden away under a bed and salt that has no taste – useless for the purpose that God created them.
+Gambling, regardless of how it is dressed up:

 is part of the world, part of the kingdom of darkness and Christians who want to honor God have no part in it and neither do they support it in any way.

 I think I can speak with authority about gambling for several reasons: